lmoran/arcgis-rest/README.rst

 Specifically, only the FeatureServer services on either ArcGIS Online (Open Data) or ArcGIS Server FeatureServers are covered so far.

+FeatureServers, non entire services, are used as endpoints for ArcGIS Servers, beacuse there may be hundreds of different layers, and it seems ESRI throttlea back requests, leading to very long times for building feature types.

 The main parmater is the API URL, which can take the form of:
 * ArcGIS Online (Open Data): http://data.dhs.opendata.arcgis.com/data.json
 * ArcGIS FeaureServer: http://services.arcgis.com/rOo16HdIMeOBI4Mb/ArcGIS/rest/services/Zoning_Data/FeatureServer